Bern Elliott and the Fenmen: Biography

 Led Zeppelin's Jimmy Page recalled:

-After the Fenmen themselves disbanded, Wally Allen (aka Wally Waller) and Jon Povey moved on to The Pretty Things.
+After the Fenmen themselves disbanded, Wally Allen (aka Wally Waller) and Jon Povey moved on to the Pretty Things.

 Lead guitarist Alan Judge died in 2017.
 Frontman Bern Elliott died from heart failure in Margate, Kent on 13 September 2022, at the age of 79.
+On 9 May 2023, Jon Povey died at the age of 80.